juanluisrp/Leaflet-Maps-Marker/readme.txt

 * option to change the default shortcode '[mapsmarker...]'
 * dynamic preview of maps in backend (no need to reload)
 * WordPress Admin Bar integration to quickly access plugins features (can be disabled)
+* global stats for marker/layer count on mapsmarker.com (can be disabled)
 * "OGD Vienna selector": if a place within boundaries of Vienna/Austria is chosen, OGD Vienna basemaps are automatically selected
 * integrated [donation links](http://www.mapsmarker.com/donations) to show your support for this plugin :-)